“One person in a van is a tramp, but two is an adventure.”

 “Hi Sarah, sorry driving to Wollongong as Sydney is doing my head in as its to busy.
 Have fun on your travels!”

-I wheedled Sam round, and he arrived, arms dangling, smiling, apologetic.
-Then I ruined it.
-I wanted a surfboard.
+Panicking, I wheedled Sam round, and he arrived, arms dangling, smiling, apologetic: he’d arrived to pick me up, then lost his temper because there was nowhere to park in Sydney.
+We smiled at each other, like old times.
+Then I ruined it with my consumer culture again.
+I wanted to buy a surfboard.
 “Let’s have a policy of honesty,” he said.
-“I hate shopping, and I don’t want to stay here tonight.
+“I really hate shopping, and I don’t want to stay here tonight.
 If you pay for a night in a hostel for me, I’ll wait for you.”
 I smiled.
 I like honesty.
 Now we were really getting somewhere.

 In the end I found a board quickly, and we headed up the coast, then turned off for Palm Beach because it sounded nice.
 Sam creaked open the back doors of his van and got a simple gas-powered hob out.
 It was always different, but that night the sun was tucked in pink candyfloss, and the dark sea was shimmering with pale blue sparkles.